-Most magma is rich in silicon dioxide which is the main constituent of volcanic glass and usually contains at least seventy per cent.
-Although often referred to as a stone that's not really accurate but finding a more appropriate word can be difficult.
-One respected geologist described it as a congealed liquid with impurities of rock and a limited number of microscopic crystals.
+Most magma contains at least 70% silicon dioxide which is the main constituent of volcanic glass.
+Although often referred to as a stone that's not quite accurate but finding a more appropriate word to describe it can be difficult.
+One respected geologist describes it as a congealed liquid with impurities of rock and a limited number of microscopic crystals.

 The way obsidian breaks is similar to glass and the correct term for this type of break is a conchoidal fracture.
 This characteristic is typical of many brittle materials which lack a crystal structure.
-Edges will often be curved and exceptionally sharp and when cut or broken obsidian is one of the sharpest naturally occuring materials.
+Edges will often be curved and can be as sharp as a razor blade and in fact obsidian is one of the sharpest of all naturally occuring materials.
 For this reason it was widely used during the Stone Age because it could be crafted into knives, spear tips and arrows and more recently scalpels used by surgeons have been made from obsidian blades instead of conventional steel.
-The reason for this is because they create a finer incision hence the wound heals faster and with less tissue damage and minimal scarring.
-A steel scalpel has a cutting edge similar to a saw due to the metal's crystal structure but with a material that's non crystalline the edge is completely smooth hence the incision is cleaner and more precise.
+They were used because they create a finer incision hence wounds heal faster with less tissue damage and minimal scarring.
+A steel scalpel has a cutting edge similar to a saw due to the metal's crystalline structure but with a non crystalline material, the edge is completely smooth hence the incision is cleaner and more precise.

 A rock that does not feature any significant internal crystalline structure is not classified as a mineral and is known instead as a mineraloid.
-These substances include jet, amber, moldavite and opal all of which are naturally occurring amorphous or non crystalline solids.
+These substances include jet, amber, moldavite, pearl and opal all of which are naturally occurring amorphous or non crystalline solids.

-The colour of obsidian is determined by the inclusions and impurities that are present.
+The colour of obsidian is determined by inclusions and impurities that are present.
 Tiny bubbles caused by water vapour, air or gas can also produce different types of sheen.
-A golden sheen is known as sheen obsidian whilst iridescent material that exhibits circular-like patterns is better known as rainbow obsidian.
-The mineral hematite causes the red and brown varieties whilst inclusions of spherulite (spherical bodies) cause whitish grey blotches in a stone that's well known as snowflake obsidian.
-The presence of iron and magnesium produces black obsidian which is by far the most well known variety.
+A golden sheen is known as sheen obsidian whilst iridescent material that exhibits circular-like patterns is known as rainbow obsidian.
+The mineral hematite causes the red and brown varieties whilst inclusions known as spherulites (spherical bodies) cause whitish grey blotches in a material known as snowflake obsidian.
+The presence of iron and magnesium produces black obsidian which is by far the most well known.

-Interestingly the spherulites in snowflake obsidian are difficult to see in any great detail without powerful magnification.
+The spherulites in snowflake obsidian are difficult to see in any great detail without powerful magnification.
 They're known to have a radiating array of fibrous needle-like crystals typically made up of quartz and feldspar which have formed through a process known as devitrification.
-This is a process whereby atoms within the volcanic glass rearrange themselves into an orderly repeating pattern so the material changes from being a solid that's amorphous or non crystalline, into one that's crystalline.
-In other words what was once glass is turning into stone.
+Devitrification is a process whereby atoms within the volcanic glass rearrange themselves into an orderly repeating pattern so the material changes from being a solid that's amorphous or non crystalline, into one that's crystalline.
+In other words what was once glass is transforming and turning into stone.
 The word devitrification comes from the Latin word vitreus meaning glassy and transparent and vitreous is a word that's widely used to describe the surface of a stone whose surface interacts with light in a similar way to glass.
 Spherulites tend to have a duller lustre than that of the host rock.